 AUTHOR PHOTO.jpg

-Her first book, The Kingdom of Happiness (Simon & Schuster), explored bold experiments in decentralized leadership through the lens of former Zappos CEO Tony Hsieh’s attempt to reimagine both business and community.
-Written during his lifetime, the book captures a pivotal moment in his journey and its broader implications for work and society.
+Her first book, Kingdom of Happiness (originally published by Simon & Schuster), explores bold experiments in decentralized leadership through the lens of the late Zappos CEO Tony Hsieh’s efforts to implement self-organization at the online retailer, as he invested $350 million to transform downtown Las Vegas into a more socially conscious startup ecosystem.
+Written during his lifetime, the book captures a pivotal moment in his journey—and its broader implications for reimagining business and society.

 What your CEO is reading